kartik-v/yii2-detail-view/CHANGE.md

     - New property `{buttonContainer}` at widget level to set button toolbar options.

 > NOTE: The extension includes a BC Breaking change with v1.7.0.
 With this release, the `template` property of the yii core DetailView is not anymore supported.
 One can use `rowOptions`, `labelColOptions`, `valueColOptions` at the widget level or widget `attributes` level to configure advanced layout functions.

+- (enh #41): Auto set to edit mode when model has validation errors.
+- (enh #42): Improve validation to retrieve the right translation messages folder.

 version 1.6.0
 =============